leland-dev/interview/library-api/README.md

 ## Instructions

 Your task is to create an API for a simple book management system that allows users to manage information about authors and the books they have written.
 This exercise is intentionally open-ended, and you are welcome to implement your solution using the language and tech stack of your choice.
-If you are familiar with GraphQL, please use that for your submission (as opposed to a RESTful API).
 The core functionality of the application should be expressed through your own original code.

 You should aim to spend no more than 2 hours on this project.
 If you don't complete everything in 2 hours, please submit what you have - we value your time and want to see your prioritization skills.